 Sun’s out, fun’s out, and everyone’s headed to the beach!
 From building sandcastles and swimming to relaxing under an umbrella, vacationers find plenty of fun things to do by the seaside.
-But we’re not the only beach-lovers out there - these 7 amazing creatures call North American beaches home!
+But we’re not the only beach-lovers out there.
+These 7 amazing creatures call North American beaches home.

 #1: Sea Turtles